4.5 Initiatives promoting social inclusion and raising awareness

 On this page

-The Government of the Republic of North Macedonia invest in raising intercultural awareness among the population, but on ad hoc basis.
+The Government of the Republic of North Macedonia invested in raising intercultural awareness among the population, but on an ad hoc basis.

 CSO’s are usually the ones who are initiating different projects and camping for promotion of social inclusion.
-Thus, Macedonian Center for Civic Education in April 2017 started with implementation of 5- years long project for interethnic integration of youth in education.
+Thus, Macedonian Center for Civic Education in April 2017 started with implementation of a 5- years long project for interethnic integration of youth in education.
 The aim of this project is to help ensure positive interactions among young people of different ethnic backgrounds at school and community level, while enhancing civic education, behavior and youth volunteer skills.
 The project is financed by USAID.
-So far (Last updated: March, 2019), the project has enabled more than 85 youth initiatives and joint student activities with the participation of over 1,300 students from different ethnic communities; over 300 creative workshops and theater forums with around 160 students in eight high schools; 9 public discussions were organized in all the municipalities involved in the first year of the project, involving more than 800 students, teachers, parents, mayors and municipal representatives.
+For the past five and a half years, the Project has worked with educational institutions as well as all primary and secondary schools and municipalities across the country to strengthen inter-ethnic cohesion in schools, civic education and youth participation, covering over 400,000 students, teachers, school staff and parents through more than 5,000 activities at the level of schools and local communities.

 The Ministry of Political System and Inter-Community Relations is formed in 2019, and it performs works and duties related to: